 Then, in 2022, the BMPTF engaged consultants to conduct a follow-up investigation, Volume-Weighted TDS Concentration of POTW Discharges above Prado Dam during August-September (2022 TDS Investigation) to extend the analysis to cover the years 2015 to 2021.
 The 2022 TDS Investigation showed the average TDS concentration of base flow sampled at Below Prado Dam in August and September exceed the Reach 3 TDS objective in 2017, 2018, 2019, and 2020, which corresponded with years of lower total POTW discharge (about 4,600 to 4,800 million gallons).
 The results and observations of this investigation are consistent with those in the 2015 TDS Investigation, which indicated that 2004 to 2014 volume-weighted TDS concentration of the total POTW discharge in August and September were relatively low (about 560 mg/L) and remained below the Reach 3 TDS objective of 700 mg/L. The findings of these POTW TDS investigations continue to support previous estimations that the observed August and September increases of the TDS concentration in Reach 3, may be correlated with a decrease in POTW discharges of relatively low TDS concentration.
 And there are likely other gains and losses of discharge and mass that occur in Reach 3 and Reach 4 (e.g., rising groundwater, streambed recharge, evapotranspiration, dry-weather runoff, etc.) that contribute to the periodically increasing TDS concentration of baseflow in Reach 3 during August and September.

-Now, starting in 2025, the BMPTF has engaged a qualified consultant to conduct another investigation, Special Study of Total Dissolved Solids for the Santa Ana River Reach 3 (Special Study).
+Now, starting in 2025, the BMPTF has engaged a qualified consultant to conduct additional investigation, Special Study of Total Dissolved Solids for the Santa Ana River Reach 3 (Special Study).
 Through implementation of the Special Study, the BMPTF is looking to better understand why there are fluctuating TDS concentrations during base flow conditions in Reach 3 and to identify potential long-term monitoring as appropriate.

 In 2024, the five-year running average TDS concentration, for samples collected immediately below Prado Dam continued to comply with the water quality objectives established for Reach 2 of the Santa Ana River and the underlying Orange Country Groundwater Management Zone (650 mg/L and 580 mg/, respectively).
 The average TDS concentration of the 19 samples collected at the same location in August, September, and October of 2024 were in compliance with the water quality objective established for Reach 3 during baseflow conditions (690 mg/L vs. 700 mg/L, respectively).

 In 2024, the average base flow concentration of TIN at Below Prado Dam was 3.9 mg/L, well below the water quality objective established for Reach 3.
 Long-term water quality monitoring data confirms that average nitrogen concentrations are continuing to slowly decline over time (see Figure 4-1).
 This is the result of discharging less volume of treated wastewater into the river system because the average nitrogen concentration in municipal effluent ranges from 8-10 mg/L as well as de-nitrification (N loss) processes through the uptake of nitrogen by plants in Prado wetlands and along the Santa Ana River.
+NOTE: suggest adding text that some POTWs may operate to produce effluent for discharge that is well below their permit limits, thus improving water quality in the SAR (or words to that effect).

 Figure 4-1.
 Cumulative Departure from Mean Annual Precipitation San Bernardino County Hospital Station (1884-2018)